-Figure 2: Inflation and the Nominal Interest Rate in the United States covers the period 1989 to 2012.
-The scatter plot is consistent with the Fisher effect in the sense that increases in the nominal interest rate are roughly associated with one-for-one increases in the rate of inflation.
+Figure 2: Inflation and the Nominal Interest Rate in the United States empirical analysis of the neo-Fisher effect assumes the empirical validity of the Fisher effect, interpreted as a long-run positive relationship between the nominal interest rate and inflation.
+The left panel of figure 1 displays time averages of inflation and nominal interest rates across 99 countries.
+Each dot in the graph corresponds to one country.
+The typical sample covers the period 1989 to 2012.
+The scatter plot is consistent with the Fisher effect in the sense that increases in the nominal interest rate are associated with increases in the rate of inflation.
 This is also the case for the subsample of OECD countries (right panel), which are on average half as inflationary as the group of non-member countries.
 Figure 2 presents empirical evidence consistent with the Fisher effect from the time perspective.
 It plots inflation and the nominal interest rate in the United States over the period 1954:Q4 to 2018:Q2.
-In spite of the fact that the data have a quarterly frequency, it is possible to discern a positive long-run association between inflation and the nominal rate.
+In spite of the fact that the data have a quarterly frequency, it is possible to discern a positive longrun association between inflation and the nominal rate.
 This relation becomes even more apparent if one removes the cyclical component of both series as in Nicolini (2017), who separates trend and cycle using the HP filter.
-The high-inflations of the 1970s and 1980s coincided with high levels of the interest rate.
+The high inflations of the 1970s and 1980s coincided with high levels of the interest rate.
 Symmetrically, the relatively low rates of inflation observed since the early 1990s have been accompanied by low nominal rates.